sgmurphy/wordpress-plugins/feeds-for-youtube/README.txt

 6. Embed your YouTube feed using a shortcode you can copy and paste after you are done creating

 == Changelog ==
+= 2.2 =
+* New: Added support for displaying YouTube feeds using an Elementor widget and Divi modules.
+* Fix: Fixed the text and icon alignment in the header when both the subscribers and description were hidden
+* Fix: After clicking a video thumbnail in the gallery layout, site visitors are automatically scrolled to the video player.
+* Fix: JSON feed import feature has been fixed
+* Fix: Settings page link has been added to the plugins page action buttons
+* Fix: Single videos were having incorrect URLs
+* Fix: Single videos were displaying warnings on post previews
+* Fix: Fixed a conflict with WP Engine and the plugin notifications
+* Fix: Deprecated: strpos(): Passing null to parameter #1 ($haystack) of type string is deprecated
+* Code: New action filters added to change post type and status for YouTube single videos
+* Fix: Plugin hardening

 = 2.1.4 =
 * Fix: Plugin hardening.